What it documents

 MCP server (CLI / SDK side)

-Flow streaming
+Flow runtime

 External AI/transform endpoints (Flow runtime)